 The show revolves around the very real mafia rivalry prevailing in the Indian state of Uttar Pradesh.
 In a bid to save their father, two brothers, Guddu (Faizal) and Bablu (Massey), forcefully become part of mafia don Kaleen Bhaiya’s (Tripathi) nefarious operations.
 Through the course of time, these innocent youngsters transform into full-fledged violent criminals.

 9. Taj Mahal 1989

-This Netflix original Indian series is made up by three interconnected love stories.
+This Netflix original Indian series is made up of three interconnected love stories.
 The first one is that of two college professors — Sarita and Akhtar — who are trapped in a loveless marriage because they’re more caught up with the mundane rigmarole of daily life.
 The second one is of Sudhakar (Akhtar’s long-lost friend) and Mumtaz, who fight societal norms to remain together.
 Their relationship exudes happiness, but it’s not without its hardships.
-The last one is the story of two college students — Dharam and Rashmi — who like each other intensely but politics, jealousy and differing priorities take centerstage in their relationship.
+The last one is the story of two college students — Dharam and Rashmi — who like each other intensely but politics, jealousy, and differing priorities take center stage in their relationship.
 This impactful series captures the essence of lost love, eternal love, and new love all in one very tastefully created package.
 A must watch for Indian streamers.